Does Smoking Pot Lead To More Sex?

 Another study published in 2012 found that women became more aroused when watching erotic films when they had cannabinoids in their system.
 But that might just be because weed seems to heighten sensory experiences overall.
 "It gets people to appreciate the moment more anyway," psychologist Earleywine says.
 "They like food more, find humor in things more easily, so it wouldn't be stunning to think they would enjoy sex more."

-Whatever the connection, Eisenberg says his results leads him to think that pot, unlike tobacco which can depress libido and performance , isn't going to take the steam out of one's sex drive.
+Whatever the connection, Eisenberg says his results leads him to think that pot, unlike tobacco which can depress libido and performance, isn't going to take the steam out of one's sex drive.
 "One question my patients always have is will smoking marijuana frequently negatively impact my sexual function?"
 Eisenberg says.
 "We don't want people to smoke to improve sexual function, but it probably doesn't hurt things."

 Not everyone agrees with that conclusion.
 "It's a lot of stretch here," says Dr. Rany Shamloul, a researcher at Ottawa Hospital in Canada who focuses on sexual health and function.
 He didn't work on the latest study.
 In an odd Catch-22, Shamloul says that recent research suggests cannabis might actually make it harder for a man's penis to become erect, even if weed might turn people on.
 "Recent studies have shown cannabinoid receptors in the penis itself, and experiments in the lab show an inhibitory response," he says.
 "There was basically a mixed result.
 Cannabis might increase [sexual arousal] frequency in the brain, but also decrease erectile function in the penis."

-There's another issue that may throw cold water on cannabis' potential as a love enabler.
+There is another issue that may throw cold water on cannabis' potential as a love enabler.
 A frequent side effect of marijuana is a dry mouth, and University at Albany's Earleywine points out that one's mouth might not be the only thing turning arid.
 "Drying of the mucus membranes is a pretty consistent effect of the plant.
 Women should keep that in mind when considering cannabis as a sexual aid.
 I know that some products have THC or cannabinoids in a lubricant, but I haven't seen any actual data on that," he says.

-Stanford's Eisenberg says his study doesn't prove the idea that marijuana is getting people into the sack, though he says that's a possibility.
-There's really only one conclusion he can safely draw from the work: cannabis users are doing it more.
+Stanford's Eisenberg says his study doesn't prove the idea that marijuana is getting people into the sack, though he says that is a possibility.
+There's really only one conclusion he can safely draw from the work: Cannabis users are doing it more.